 - Immunological – the presence of organisms causing disease in the body

-To be deemed a disability, the impairment or condition must impact daily activities, communication and/or mobility, and has lasted or is likely to last 6 months or more.
+A disability is when an impairment or condition impacts on our daily activities, communication and/or mobility, and has lasted or is likely to last 6 months or more.

-Through Government policy and education, disability bias in the workplace and traditionally held prejudices are fewer by the year.
+Through Government policy and education, disability bias in the workplace is becoming less each year.
 Although there is a long way to go, more now than ever before, employers are looking past a candidate’s disability and concentrating on their ability, knowledge, and skill.

-In addition to ethical and moral policies on workplace diversity, there are also practical considerations that must be made within the physical office environment when hiring and employing staff with a disability.
+In addition to ethical and moral policies on workplace diversity, there are also practical considerations within the office environment to consider when hiring and employing staff with a disability.

-Whether designing an office from scratch, remodelling, expanding or downsizing, there are three major reasons why disabled access needs to be considered in all office fitouts.
+Whether designing an office fit out from scratch, refurbishing, expanding or downsizing, there are three major reasons why office fit outs should have disabled access.

 The latest revision of the standard is mandatory and is very specific in its requirements.

-Below I have listed some of the more basic items that absolutely have to be considered at the design stage of any office fit out.
+Below I have listed some of the basic design considerations of any office fit out.

 - Circulation space around doors.
 Depending on the approach direction of any doorway there is an “exclusion zone” which must be kept clear.

 - There must be a 30% luminance contrast between the wall and the door.
-Even the toilet seat has to have a 30% luminance contrast to the background.
-This is to assist people who are visually impaired.
+Even the toilet seat has to have a 30% luminance contrast to the background to assist people who are visually impaired.

 - Passing spaces are required when corridors exceed a set distance, and corners of corridors need to have enough room to allow for a wheelchair to comfortably turn in them.

-- Reception areas must be designed in order to comfortably give a wheelchair access and waiting room.
-Reception desks must be designed to allow easy conversation and communication with a wheelchair user
+- Design reception areas in order to comfortably give a wheelchair access and waiting room.
+Reception desks need to allow for easy conversation and communication with a wheelchair user

 In addition to the above, The Equal Opportunity Act 2010 states that employers must make reasonable adjustments for a person offered employment, or to an existing employee with disability, to enable them to perform the genuine and reasonable requirements of the job.